paulcpederson/blog/contents/articles/devicons/index.md

 background: pollock.jpg
 canvas: tan mesh
 spot: orange
-description: Rendering three color icons in the browser with a custom web font.
+description: Rendering three color icons in the browser with a custom web font
 ---

 At work the other day I was thinking out loud about a strategy for generating full-color icons with a web font.
 Essentially the idea is to use :before and :after pseudo elements to provide a foreground and background to your icon, thusly giving it three colors.
 If you're a visual learner, it works like this: